jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 ## Game over

 Preceding messages are:
+- If winning points gained during the player's turn:
     - all:SOCGameElements:game=test|e4=3  // CURRENT_PLAYER
     - all:SOCGameState:game=test|state=1000  // OVER
+- If gained during another player's turn, and winning at start of player's own turn:
+    - all:SOCTurn:game=test|playerNumber=3|gameState=1000

-which are part of the previous sequence if it typically ends with a SOCGameState.
+Those are part of the previous sequence if it typically ends with a SOCGameState.

 - all:SOCGameServerText:game=test|text=>>> p3 has won the game with 10 points.
 - all:SOCDevCardAction:game=test|playerNum=2|actionType=ADD_OLD|cardType=6